volkamerlab/kissim_app/notebooks/fingerprints/README.md

 ### Fingerprints: Feature distributions

-In this notebook, we look at the distribution of features values observed in almost 5000 structures in order to get an impression on the feature value ranges and frequencies.
+We look at the distribution of features values observed in almost 5000 structures in order to get an impression on the feature value ranges and frequencies.

 Recap - in the `kissim` fingerprint we have three feature groups: